16 Life Skills Your Kids Will Need Before They Leave Home

 16 Life Skills for Kids: Essential Skills Every Child Needs Before Leaving Home

-Many of these fifteen life skills for kids are second nature to adults.
+Many of these sixteen life skills for kids are second nature to adults.
 So it can be difficult to remember which skills our kids need to learn before leaving home.
-This list should help!
-And it provides links to resources and books to get you started.

 Ready to teach your child life skills?
 These cards can help!
 Each card in this eighty-one deck contains a skill your child can begin practicing with you or on their own.
 Click here or the image below to learn more.